All Episodes

 I pray you're right.

-So I'm gonna trust you on that.
+So I'm going to trust you on that.

-But you can hold you've gotta hold these people's feet to the fire.
+You've got to hold these people's feet to the fire.

 For me, it's really simple for Donald Trump.